 SELECTION CRITERIA - Grant proposals will be reviewed using the criteria outlined below.

-Urgency: What is the down side to delaying this project?
+Urgency: What is the down side to delaying this project or operating support?

-Heritage Tourism Value: Does the project significantly increase the Heritage Tourism economic activity within the heritage area?
+activities significantly increase the Heritage Tourism economic activity

-- Baltimore City Funds
+- Federal Funds

 - Expenditures made prior to the award of the grant or after the completion of the grant period